 One of the biggest lessons we've learned about travel planning and booking is time is money.
 Spending more on accommodation can save you a lot of travel time and be great for your budget in the process.

 1- There are a lot of great places to visit in this world.
 Sometimes it's hard to decide where to go!
-We check currency exchange rates and sites like Price of Travel and Numbeo to help us choose places that offer the best value for our money.
+We check currency exchange rates and sites like Price of Travel, Nomad List, and Numbeo to help us choose places that offer the best value for our money.

 3- Download What's App on your phone.
 You can send texts and video free to people all over the world without needing a cell plan.
 It communicates over Wi-Fi.